luau-lang/rfcs/docs/function-math-lerp.md

 Just like common Luau implementations, `t` is allowed to be outside the input range.
 Since clamped mapping is not as widely used and can be easily replicated using `math.clamp`, it would not be supported out of the box.

-Similarly, `a` and `b` range is allowed to be reversed; the behavior of suggested implementation is intuitive on a reversed range, and enforcing the additional restriction `a <= b` will reduce performance and limit usecases.
+Similarly, `a` and `b` range is allowed to be reversed; the behavior of suggested implementation is intuitive on a reversed range, and enforcing the additional restriction `a <= b` will reduce performance and limit use cases.

 The next section will explain the rationale for choosing the proposed implementation.